Border Patrol Agent

 I'm an f-1 visa student.
 There is a guy in my school that is always bothering me and wants to fight me.
 If I get into a fight will I be deported?

-Asked by Mikeloco about 11 years ago
+Asked by Mikeloco over 11 years ago

 If you are accused of a crime and arrested, yes you can be deported.
 Fighting someone is not a crime.
 A little silly and immature, but not a crime.
 Now if you assault him, and charges are filed, yes you will be in violation of your immigration status and subject to the consequences.